Ken Fraser

-Ken Fraser (born 17 February 1940) is a former Australian rules footballer in the (then) Victorian Football League (VFL).
+Ken Fraser (born 17 February 1940) is a former Australian rules footballer who played in the Victorian Football League (VFL).

-Originally recruited from the Essendon Baptists St John's club (which has since merged with Ascot Vale Presbyterians to become the Tullamarine Football Club) in the Essendon District Football League, Fraser mainly played at centre half-forward.
-He won the Essendon Football Club's Best First-Year Player award in 1958 and went on to play in two premiership teams, with the second premiership as captain.
+Originally recruited from the Essendon Baptists St John's club (which later merged with Ascot Vale Presbyterians to become the Tullamarine Football Club) in the Essendon District Football League, Fraser mainly played at centre half-forward.
+He won the Essendon Football Club's Best First-Year Player award in 1958 and went on to play in two premiership teams, with his second premiership as captain.
 He also won two club best-and-fairest awards and represented Victoria on many occasions.
 In 2001, Fraser was inducted into the Australian Football Hall of Fame.
 In 2002, he was ranked 7th in the Champions of Essendon list.

-Fraser was also Principal of Templestowe Secondary College in Lower Templestowe, Victoria, Australia, for many years.
+In addition to his football career, Fraser also served as Principal of Templestowe Secondary College in Lower Templestowe, Victoria, Australia, for many years.
 His son, Mark, also played for Essendon.